 9. Sand Pond

-Sand Pond may only be a small pond, but it offers a place of relaxation on its sandy shores.
+Sand Pond may only be a small pond, but it offers a place of relaxation on its sandy shores when fishing in Illinois.
 You can fish with choirs of western chorus and leopard frogs in the background.
 In the summer, the marsh-like pond is full of dragonflies and places for catfish to hide.
 This location is a must-go-to for landlubbers of all skills.

 Landlubbers can cast their lines and catch these fish: